ric2b/Vivaldi-browser/chromium/android_webview/docs/aosp-system-integration.md

 # be configured appropriately for production.
 is_debug = false
 is_official_build = true

+# Use the default production settings for field trials, instead of the testing
+# defaults.
+fieldtrial_testing_like_official_build = true

 # WebView's efficient native library loading mechanism is not compatible with
 # component builds of Chromium.